 - Prospective tenant’s current details

-- Prospective tenant’s previous addresses and rental history
+- Prospective tenant’s previous addresses

 - Authorization to perform a credit check